-74. As the table indicates, the budget in 2019/20 will be balanced assuming the savings proposed of £384k are agreed.
-There remains, however, a significant budget deficit in each of the following 2 years with further cumulative savings of £2.7m required.
+75. As the table indicates, the budget in 2019/20 will be balanced assuming the savings proposed of £384k are agreed.
+However, there remains a significant budget deficit in each of the following 2 years with further cumulative savings of £2.7m required.
 The implications of this are considered in more detail below.